Richthofen case: Von Richthofen family

-The famous von Richthofen aristocratic family from Germany has many illustrious members worldwide.
+The famous von Richthofen has many notable members.
 Among the family's relatives are: Ferdinand von Richthofen (geographer, 1833-1905); Oswald von Richthofen (diplomat, 1847-1906); Else von Richthofen (political scientist, 1874-1973); Frieda von Richthofen (philosopher, 1879-1956); Manfred von Richthofen (aviator, 1892-1918); Lothar von Richthofen (aviator, 1894-1922); Bolko von Richthofen (archaeologist, 1899-1983); Hermann von Richthofen (diplomat, 1933-2021).

 Manfred Albert von Richthofen and Marísia met in the 1970s when she was studying medicine and he was studying engineering at the University of São Paulo (USP).
 After they married, they went to study in Germany.
 On their return, he began working for private companies until he joined Dersa, the state-owned company that manages roads in São Paulo.
 When she returned from Germany, Marísia opened a psychiatry practice.
 Suzane was born on November 3, 1983.
 Four years later, the youngest child, Andreas, was born.

 In the neighborhood of the house where the family lived for almost fifteen years, in the South Zone of São Paulo, the four are remembered with sympathy.
 "It was the Doriana family, the happy family," says psychologist Luciane Mazzolenis, a neighbor of the couple, whom Suzane called her aunt.
 The von Richthofens moved out of the house - worth 400,000 reais - in 2000.
 But Manfred and his children often went to the house to collect mail and rake leaves from the yard.
 The family conflicts began when Suzane started her relationship with Daniel.